 RockJock is a computer program that determines quantitative mineralogy in powdered samples by comparing the integrated X-ray diffraction (XRD) intensities of individual minerals in complex mixtures to the intensities of an internal standard.
-This manual discusses how to prepare and X-ray samples and standards for this type of analysis and describes the operation of the program.
+Analysis without an internal standard (standardless analysis) also is an option.
+This manual discusses how to prepare and X-ray samples and mineral standards for these types of analyses and describes the operation of the program.
 Carefully weighed samples containing an internal standard (zincite) are ground in a McCrone mill.
 Randomly oriented preparations then are X-rayed, and the X-ray data are entered into the RockJock program.
 Minerals likely to be present in the sample are chosen from a list of standards, and the calculation is begun.
-The program then automatically fits the sum of stored XRD patterns of standard, pure minerals (the calculated pattern) to the measured pattern by varying the fraction of each standard pattern, using the Solver function in Microsoft Excel to minimize the degree of fit parameter between the calculated and measured pattern.
-The calculation normally analyses the full pattern (usually 20 to 65 degrees two-theta) to find integrated intensities for the minerals, but it also has the option to carry out an extended clay analysis, in which a smaller region of the XRD pattern (usually 58 to 65 degrees two-theta) is analyzed to find intensities for the clay minerals.
-Integrated intensities for each mineral then are determined from the proportion of each standard pattern required to give the best fit.
+The program then automatically fits the sum of stored XRD patterns of pure standard minerals (the calculated pattern) to the measured pattern by varying the fraction of each mineral standard pattern, using the Solver function in Microsoft Excel to minimize a degree of fit parameter between the calculated and measured pattern.
+The calculation normally analyzes the full pattern (usually 20 to 65 degrees two-theta) to find integrated intensities for the minerals, but it also has the option to carry out an extended clay analysis, in which a smaller region of the XRD pattern (usually 58 to 65 degrees two-theta) is analyzed to find intensities for the clay minerals.
+Integrated intensities for each mineral then are determined from the proportion of each mineral standard pattern required to give the best fit.
 These integrated intensities then are compared to the integrated intensity of the internal standard, and the weight percentages of the minerals are calculated.
 The results are presented as a list of minerals with their corresponding weight percent.
 To some extent, the quality of the analysis can be checked because each mineral is analyzed independently, and, therefore, the sum of the analysis should approach 100 percent.
 Also, the method has been shown to give good results with artificial mixtures.
 The program is easy to use, but does require an understanding of mineralogy, of X-ray diffraction practice, and an elementary knowledge of the Excel program.